countdigi/talk-2018-git/slides.md

 The chance of 2 different files creating the same SHA is incredibly small.

-To give a perspective, if 1 million users each created 86,400 unique files per day, it would take 38 billion years before it was likely two different files would create the same SHA.
+To give perspective, if 1 million users each created 86,400 unique files per day, it would take 38 billion years before it was likely two different files would create the same SHA.

 The Sun will turn into a Red Giant and consume the Earth in 7.6 billion years.